LiltomX/Itachi-md/README.md

 ### LICENSE
 -The Itachi-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

--Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!
+-Enjoy the diverse features of the Itachi-Md  to enhance your conversations and make your WhatsApp experience more interesting!

 ***
 ### DEVELOPER: